-CertAgent, the TOE, is an X.509-compliant certificate authority (CA).
+CertAgent/Dhuma, the TOE, is an X.509-compliant certificate authority (CA).
 It is an easily managed, web-based certificate authority (CA) intended to be used as the core component of an enterprise public key infrastructure (PKI).
-Designed to meet the needs of a wide variety of organizations, the current release offers enhanced enrollment services (EST), remote administration, integrated certificate and CRL database, and an OCSP responder.
+Designed to meet the needs of a wide variety of organizations, the current release offers enhanced enrollment services (EST), remote administration, integrated certificate and certificate revocation list (CRL) database, and an optional independent OCSP responder called Dhuma.
 It supports an unlimited number of root and intermediate CAs, providing support for as complex a certificate hierarchy as the size of the enterprise warrants.
 The following diagrams shows the TOE boundary and major components.